Right-angled Artin subgroups of right-angled Coxeter and Artin groups: Introduction

 We say that $W_\G$ is \textit{2-dimensional} if $\G$ is triangle-free.
 Our first main theorem gives an exact characterization of the finite-index visual RAAG subgroups of $2$-dimensional RACGs in terms of graph theoretic conditions:

-\begin{introtheorem} Let $W_\Gamma$ be a $2$-dimensional right-angled Coxeter group.
+\begin{introtheorem} Let $W_\Gamma$ be a $2$-dimensional RACG.
 Let $\L$ be a subgraph of $\G^c$ with no isolated vertices, and let $G$ be the subgroup generated by $E(\L)$.
 Then the following are equivalent. \begin{enumerate} \item $(G, E(\L))$ is a RAAG system and $G$ is finite index in $W_\G$. \item $(G, E(\L))$ is a RAAG system and $G$ has index either two or four in $W_\G$ (and exactly four if $W_\G$ is not virtually free).

 \item $\L$ has at most two components and satisfies conditions $\mathcal R_1$--$\mathcal R_4$, $\mathcal F_1$ and $\mathcal F_2$. \end{enumerate} \end{introtheorem} The conditions $\mathcal R_1$--$\mathcal R_4$, $\mathcal F_1$ and $\mathcal F_2$ in the above theorem are algorithmically checkable graph theoretic conditions on $\G$ and $\L$.
 See Section~\ref{sec:visual} for precise definitions of these conditions.